IBM/cloudpakfordata-telco-churn-workshop/workshop/admin-guide/README.md

 Follow the instructions to deploy Data Virtualization.

+> For deployment using Managed OpenShift you must do the following:
-> IMPORTANT: Do NOT check the box for automatic semaphore configuration
+  IMPORTANT: Do NOT check the box for automatic semaphore configuration
   IMPORTANT: Do NOT choose the defaults for storage.
 You must choose *ibmc-file-gold-gid* as the storage class

 ## Create an IBM Cloud instance of DB2 Warehouse